 Owls are different from many other bird species in that they have a very precise eye-lock mechanism.
-This is the reason why an owl’s eyes do not close during sleep.
+This is why an owl’s eyes do not close during sleep.

-One of the methods which enable them to keep their eyes open while sleeping is having a lower metabolic rate than most birds, thus allowing them to go for longer periods without needing to rest.
+One method that enables them to keep their eyes open while sleeping is having a lower metabolic rate than most birds, thus allowing them to go for longer periods without needing to rest.

-Owls may also sleep with one eye open if they feel threatened by a predator.
-In this case, the owl will keep its front-facing outwards to keep a watchful eye on things going on around it.
+Owls may also sleep with one eye open if they feel threatened by predators.
+In this case, the owl will keep its front facing outwards to keep a watchful eye on things going on around it.

 Do Owls Sleep Stand Up?

 Owls don’t sleep standing up, but rather they do so sitting down.
-Owls will normally sleep either in the nest or within the branches of trees.
+Owls will normally sleep either in the nest or on the branches of trees.

 Can Owls See When They’re Sleeping?